Haglund Deformity Surgery in Brooklyn

 Haglund`s deformity can be difficult to diagnose, because the symptoms are similar to those associated with other foot issues, including Achilles tendonitis.

-Your doctor may be able to diagnose the condition based on the appearance of your heel.
+Your Brooklyn podiatrist may be able to diagnose the condition based on the appearance of your heel.
 Your doctor may also request an X-ray of your heel bone if they are concerned that you have Haglund`s deformity.

 An X-ray may also help your doctor create orthotics to relieve your heel pain.
 Orthotics are customized shoe inserts made to stabilize your foot.